 Clinics are Open and New Safety Procedures are in Place

 Throughout COVID, healthcare providers have developed new safety protocols that make doctor visits safer for patients and clinic staff.
-Patients and staff wear masks, clinics are practicing social distancing, and healthcare facilities have increased sterilization.

 If you have worries about going back to your doctor in person, try telemedicine (a video chat with your doctor).
 During a telehealth visit — most run 15 to 20 minutes — you can talk about any changes and your concerns over the last year.
 From there, your doctor might order blood work and screenings for cancer like a mammogram, colonoscopy, or prostate or cervical cancer tests.

-Premier Diagnostic Imaging recommends the advice of the American Cancer Society and National Comprehensive Cancer Network–resume cancer screening and treatment.
+Premier Diagnostic Imaging recommends the advice of the American Cancer Society and National Comprehensive Cancer Network– resume cancer screening and treatment.
 Cancer won’t wait until the pandemic ends.
 Talk to your healthcare provider today.

 Medically reviewed by Dr. Seth Means